-The Severance Agreement defines "cause" to mean: (1) violation of any standard, written, workplace security, administrative, safety or other policy or procedure concerning workplace behavior, such standard to be determined by Capital Southwest in good faith and acting with reasonable discretion; (2) a breach of Mr. Mudd's fiduciary duty to Capital Southwest; (3) failure to follow the lawful instructions of Mr. Mudd's superiors or their designees; (4) arrest, conviction or entering of a plea of nolo contendere (no contest) of a felony or any crime involving financial impropriety or moral turpitude; (5) fraud, embezzlement or other non-de minimis misappropriation of funds or property of Capital Southwest; (6) disclosure of Capital Southwest's confidential or proprietary information other than in the proper course of Mr. Mudd's duties; (7) Mr. Mudd's disparagement of Capital Southwest or its senior management; (8) Mr. Mudd's death or disability (as defined in Capital Southwest's long term disability insurance policy); (9) gross neglect of duties; or (10) conduct that Capital Southwest, or that has a material adverse effect on any of the assets, liabilities, business, reputation or prospects of Capital Southwest.
+The Severance Agreement defines "cause" to mean: (1) violation of any standard, written, workplace security, administrative, safety or other policy or procedure concerning workplace behavior, such standard to be determined by Capital Southwest in good faith and acting with reasonable discretion; (2) a breach of Mr. Mudd's fiduciary duty to Capital Southwest; (3) failure to follow the lawful instructions of Mr. Mudd's superiors or their designees; (4) arrest, conviction or entering of a plea of nolo contendere (no contest) of a felony or any crime involving financial impropriety or moral turpitude; (5) fraud, embezzlement or other non-de minimis misappropriation of funds or property of Capital Southwest; (6) disclosure of Capital Southwest's confidential or proprietary information other than in the proper course of Mr. Mudd's duties; (7) Mr. Mudd's disparagement of Capital Southwest or its senior management; (8) Mr. Mudd's death or disability (as defined in Capital Southwest's long term disability insurance policy); (9) gross neglect of duties; or (10) conduct that Capital Southwest in its reasonable judgment determines materially injurious to the reputation and/or operations of Capital Southwest, or that has a material adverse effect on any of the assets, liabilities, business, reputation or prospects of Capital Southwest.